fedecech/auto_events/README.md

 ### Create a Microsoft form

-Currently the only implementation avaiable is for Microsoft froms.
+Currently, the only implementation available is for Microsoft forms.
-When creating the object it will automatically find the from components (the questions: datepickers, textfields...).
-In case it does not work for your specific form you could do that manually using your own implementation of selenium and pass a list of FormComponent to the form.
+When creating the object it will automatically find the from components (the questions: date pickers, text fields...).
+In case it does not work for your specific form you could do that manually using your implementation of selenium and pass a list of FormComponent to the form.

 ```python
 from form_automator.form.microsoft.MicrosoftForm import MicrosoftForm